 TEST With the engine running from the pump controller and the FPDP in Auto mode, ground the raw water temperature sender by creating continuity between the sender terminal and the bare metal on the raw water cooling loop.
 Cooling loop temperature sender With the sensor grounded, the FPDP will display a high Cooling Loop Temp (shown on the Analog Values screen) and the high raw water temperature alarm should be active on the pump controller.
-VERIFY The pump control cates that a high representative condition raw water tem-
+VERIFY roller alarm indi- h raw water tem- on has occurred.